-Cognitive deficits in neuropsychiatric disorders are profoundly disabling and not adequately treated by current medication regimens.
-Identifying the neural circuitry that underlies cognitive deficits can guide investigations of neuropathology, genetic mechanisms, and the development of targeted interventions.
-This laboratory's research program aims to elucidate the neural bases of cognitive function in health so that we can identify how cognition breaks down in neuropsychiatric disorders.
-While schizophrenia is our primary focus, we also study individuals with autism spectrum disorder and obsessive-compulsive disorder.
+Cognitive deficits in neuropsychiatric disorders are profoundly disabling and effective treatments are lacking.
+Understanding the pathophysiology of cognitive deficits can guide investigations of neuropathology, genetic mechanisms and the development of targeted interventions.
+The primary goal of our research program is to elucidate the mechanisms underlying cognitive deficits so that these deficits can be more effectively prevented and treated.
+We primarily focus on individuals with schizophrenia and autism spectrum disorder (ASD).

 fMRIFunctional magnetic resonance imaging allows scientists to take pictures of brain activity.
 Unlike standard MRI scans, which only show the structure or anatomy of the brain, fMRI actually shows the areas which are active while performing a specific task. fMRI also allows to examine the differences in brain function or activity caused by certain brain disorders, such as schizophrenia.

 DTIDiffusion tensor imaging provides information regarding the structural integrity of white matter pathways in the brain by measuring the molecular diffusion of water in brain tissue.
 Diffussion is influenced by myelin density, the number of myelinated fibers, and axonal membrane integrity.
 Thus, DTI is an indirect measure of the structural integrity of white matter and is sensitive to alterations in tissue properties that conventional structural magnetic resonance imaging does not detect.